visioncortex/SymCode/symcode/doc/symcode.md

 > ![Railway perspective illustration](img/railway_perspective.jpg)
 >
 > (Credit: https://www.uidownload.com/en/vector-jrxfh)
+>
+> The assumption here is that our transforms are calculated in a way such that the resulting transform **converts the image space into object spaces** (i.e. the source points are the feature points in the image space and the destination points are those in the (correct/target) object space).
+Note that inverses always exist for perspective transforms in general, meaning **you can always perform pixel conversions both ways**.

 Since we have obtained a list of finder candidates from the previous stage, we can extract ***n* feature points in the image space** from them.
 Matching the 4-permutations(or combinations) of them to the **4 predefined feature points in the object space** gives us at most *n permute (or choose) 4 = k* perspective transforms (deriving the transform from point pairs is purely mathematics and is beyond the scope of this article).